lorrainemakuyana/react-notepad/README.md

 }
 ```

 To handle multiple controlled <code>input</code> elements, add a <code>name</code> attribute to each element and let the handler function choose what to do based on the value of <code>event.target.name</code>.
-In this case, the <code>handleChange</code> function only one and handles all the changes in the form.
+In this case, the <code>handleChange</code> function only handles all the changes in the form.
 This removes the clumsiness and tediousness of having many functions that handle the changes for each keystroke.

 For controlled components, it is sometimes tedious to write event handlers for every way the data can change and pipe all of the input state through a React component, or when converting a preexisting codebase to React or integrating a React application with a non-React library.
 In this case, use uncontrolled components.

 ####  Uncontrolled components
-Instead of having an event handler for every state update, you can used a ref to get form values from the DOM.
-Unlike the source of truth in the controlled components, here the source of truth is kept in the DOM.
+Instead of having an event handler for every state update, you can used a <code>ref</code> to get form values from the DOM.
+Unlike the state source of truth in the controlled components, here the source of truth is kept in the DOM.
 In the rendering lifecycle, the <code>value</code> attribute on form elements will override the value in the DOM.
 Often, you then need to specify the initial value but leave subsequent updates uncontrolled.
 Hence, you specify a <code>defaultValue</code> attribute instead of <code>value</code>.
 With this, changing <code>defaultValue</code> attribute after a component has mounted will not cause any update of the value in the DOM.

 ```
 render() {